vsouza/awesome-ios/README.md

 * [Blueprints](https://github.com/zenangst/Blueprints) - A framework that is meant to make your life easier when working with collection view flow layouts.
 * [Stefan](https://github.com/appunite/Stefan) - A guy that helps you manage collections and placeholders in easy way.
 * [Parade](https://github.com/HelloElephant/Parade) - Parallax Scroll-Jacking Effects Engine for iOS / tvOS.

+#### Header

+* [ParallaxTableViewHeader](https://github.com/Vinodh-G/ParallaxTableViewHeader) - Parallax scrolling effect on UITableView header view when a tableView is scrolled.
+* [CSStickyHeaderFlowLayout](https://github.com/CSStickyHeaderFlowLayout/CSStickyHeaderFlowLayout) - UICollectionView replacement of UITableView.
+Do even more like Parallax Header, Sticky Section Header.
+* [GSKStretchyHeaderView](https://github.com/gskbyte/GSKStretchyHeaderView) - Configurable yet easy to use stretchy header view for UITableView and UICollectionView.

 ### Tag
 * [PARTagPicker](https://github.com/paulrolfe/PARTagPicker) - This pod provides a view controller for choosing and creating tags in the style of wordpress or tumblr.